ZT712002/tp/docs/DeveloperGuide.md

 4. Each list’s data is written to `.txt` and `.csv` files via `StorageManager`.
 5. The `StorageManager` logs a success message (`logger.info("Data saved successfully.")`).

-Errors during saving are logged internally and not printed to the user — keeping the UI clean but traceable through logs.
+Errors during saving are logged internally and not printed to the user keeping the UI clean but traceable through logs.

 #### Rationale for Design
-- **Autosave per command** guarantees maximum reliability — no manual save needed.
+- **Autosave per command** guarantees maximum reliability, no manual save needed.
 - **Centralized save logic** inside `FinanceProPlus` keeps design modular and testable.
 - **Logging instead of printing** ensures users aren’t spammed with system messages.